sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 ```
 using SCClassicalPlanning.Planning; // for PlanFormatter and CreatePlan extension method (plan creation is async by default)
 using SCClassicalPlanning.Planning.Search; // for StateSpaceAStarPlanner
-using SCClassicalPlanning.Planning.Search.Strategies; // for UnsatisfiedGoalCount
+using SCClassicalPlanning.Planning.Search.CostStrategies; // for UnsatisfiedGoalCount

 // First instantiate a StateSpaceAStarPlanner, specifying a strategy to use (an object that gives
 // the cost of actions, and estimates the total cost of getting from a given state to a state